Welcome to and thank you for joining this Wrapped in Jamie CAL. I am soooo excited to share this Crochet Along with you.

-Prints: All patterns will be available as PDF prints for your convenience for a small contribution.
+Prints: Patterns in US terminology will be available as PDF prints for convenient off-line use for a small contribution.
 It is not a requirement to download the ad-free versions as all the patterns are and will be displayed on the website for free, although they may make your life easier.

-The pattern may not be translated without permission of the designer.
+No pattern or part thereof may be translated without the designer’s permission.

 I would like to express a big THANK YOU to the following people:

 Dedri Uys from Look at What I Made for her infamous Sophie’s Universe CAL.
 It was this project that not only reminded me of my love of crochet, but also allowed me to gently upgrade my skills while for once finishing a project after a few year break and your standard of pattern description is my aim.
 Thank you, Dedri.